zowe/docs-site/docs/user-guide/generate-certificates.md

 ### Configure the PKCS12 setup section in zowe.yaml

-To assist with updating `zowe.yaml`, see the example yaml for [scenario 1: Use a file-based (PKCS12) keystore with Zowe generated certificates](#certificate-configuration-scenarios.md/#scenario-1-use-a-pkcs12-keystore-with-zowe-generated-certificates) in the article Certificate configuration scenarios.
+To assist with updating `zowe.yaml`, see the example yaml for [scenario 1: Use a file-based (PKCS12) keystore with Zowe generated certificates](#certificate-configuration-scenarios#scenario-1-use-a-pkcs12-keystore-with-zowe-generated-certificates) in the article Certificate configuration scenarios.

-For PKCS12 certificate users, customize the following parameters in the `zowe.yaml` file:
+For PKCS12 certificate users, customize the following parameters in the `zowe.yaml` file.

 | Parameter | Description |
 | --------- | ----------- |